-This month we are celebrating Blueberry Season In NC!
+With the arrival of June, we are celebrating Blueberry Season In North Carolina!
 We will be featuring some great recipes that center around these little blue, tasty marvels!

 Blueberries grow all over the world but here in North Carolina we think ours are the best.
 Blueberries are a big summertime crop in North Carolina.
 Many North Carolinian growers belong to the NC Blueberry Council, Inc. This group works hard to look out for the special interests and needs of a blueberry grower.

 There are two main families of blueberries, each having three different types of blueberries.
 The first family is Major Highbush.
 Its varieties are Croatan, Jersey, and Murphy.
 This type is ready to be harvested early in the season and can withstand a heavier chill (colder weather) than the other variety.
 Major Highbush is used mostly when sold fresh and not frozen.

 The other type of blueberry is Rabbiteye.
 These varieties include Premier, Tifblue, and Powderblue.
 These blueberries are ready later in the season and can’t take as cold a chill as the Major Highbush variety.
 Rabbiteye blueberries are known as a southern type berry.

 Blueberries have their own special months when the crop is recognized for its importance.
 Nationally in the United States blueberries are celebrated in July.
 In North Carolina blueberries are celebrated in June.